Pastoral Care at Oakwood

 Personal Development at Oakwood

 The personal development of Oakwood pupils is at the heart of all we do.
 Above all we aim to develop happy and confident children in a safe and nurturing environment, whilst at the same time having an awareness of the world we live in, both close to home and further afield.
 The focus on the spiritual, moral, social and cultural aspects of education is prioritised to ensure the well being of our pupils and to achieve this aim.
-As a school we focus on British Values and follow a Christian ethos while learning about our multi-cultural society and other world faiths.
-Pupils have the opportunity in Year 6 to attend confirmation classes in school, run by the parish vicar who closely involved in school life and known to the children.
 We place considerable importance on community and the development of ‘soft skills’ such as empathy, compassion and the acceptance of everyone in our school, local community and in the wider world as a whole.

 - Harvest Festival